csantanapr/ato-serverless-swift/README.md

 Open the [Sources/main.swift](actions/GetClassifier/Sources/Action/main.swift) file this file will allow you to run the Action locally and be able to debug the function in the Action.
 Set the environment variable `WATSON_API_KEY` in XCode Product->Scheme=>Edit Scheme you can get the value from the IBM Cloud Console in the Watson Recognition Service instance you created.

-The file `main.swift` is only to be use for debugging locally, the file `GetClassifier.swift` is the file that contains the Action code that gets deployed to the cloud.
+The file `main.swift` is only to be use for debugging locally, the file `GetClassifier.swift` and `PostSMSMessage.swift` are the files that contain the Action code that gets deployed to the cloud.

 #### LICENSE
 [Apache-2.0](./LICENSE.txt)